pubannotation/pubannotation-map/README.md

 							{"name": "Enzymes and Coenzymes", "value": 2747112, "ann": 23881, "abs": 1157, "proj": 1, "link": "<a href=http://pubannotation.org/projects/PennBioIE>PennBioIE 0.9</a>", "corpus": "PennBioIE 0.9"}]}]}
 ```
 ![alt text](logo.png)

+# Usage
+Click any cell to zoom in, or the top facebook blue label to zoom out.<br>
+Cell size is proportional to the number of PubMed abstracts.<br>
+Different shades of color are related to the number of PubAnnotation <br>

 # Acknowledgements
 Zoomable treemap was originally developed by <a href="https://bost.ocks.org/mike/treemap/">Mike Bostock</a> using the javascript libray <a href="https://d3js.org">D3.js</a>.